There are two seemingly contradicting realities of “conscious consumerism”:

 In this post, with the help of Aja Barber, fashion consultant, stylist, and writer, we’ll explore the nuance behind “buying better,” how we should define conscious consumerism, and offer tactical steps as to how you can do so yourself.

-I recorded a full interview with Aja Barber on how to buy less, buy better, and end consumer culture.
-We also discuss her book, Consumed: The Need for Collective Change: Colonialism, Climate Change, and Consumerism.
+I created a multi-part video series with Aja Barber on how to buy less, buy better, and end consumer culture.

 What is Conscious Consumerism?